All-Hands-AI/OpenHands/docs/modules/usage/how-to/custom-sandbox-guide.md

----
-sidebar_position: 6
----

-# 💿 How to Create and Use a Custom Docker Sandbox
+# Create and Use a Custom Docker Sandbox

 The default OpenDevin sandbox comes with a [minimal ubuntu configuration](https://github.com/OpenDevin/OpenDevin/blob/main/containers/sandbox/Dockerfile).